magespecialist/m2-MSP_CashOnDelivery/README.md

 # Cash On Delivery for Magento 2

-This module is a Cash On Delivery implementation for Magento2 allowing you to define an additional fee based on destination country and total amount.
+This module is a Cash On Delivery implementation for Magento2 allowing you to define an additional fee based on destination country, region and total amount.

 <img src="https://github.com/magespecialist/m2-MSP_CashOnDlivery/blob/master/screenshots/screen4.png" />